abdoukaba/Laravel-REST-API/README.md

 | Delete | `DELETE`    | `/sneakers/{id}`        | ✓         |
 | Rate   | `POST`      | `/sneakers/{id}/rating` | ✘         |

-An endpoint for sneaker search **MUST** also be implemented and documented clearly.

 ### Schema